Insurance estimate being written after a fender bender

 Quick Estimates Miss Hidden Damage

-You ever see someone write up an estimate faster than you can order a burger?
-Yeah, that’s not a good sign.
+Have you ever seen someone write up an estimate faster than you can order a burger?
+That is usually not a good sign.

 The Lowest Quote Usually Comes With a Catch